eldada/docker-image-generator/README.md

 # Docker Images Generator
-Generate randomly named Docker images made up of unique layers with a given layer size and number of layers (`layer size` X `number of layers` = `image total size`) and upload them to a Docker registry.
+Generate uniquely named Docker images made up of unique layers with a given layer size and number of layers (`layer size` X `number of layers` = `image total size`) and upload them to a Docker registry.

 The build and upload can run in parallel processes for increased load and saving time.